Addressing the $r_{d}$ Tension using Late-Time Observational Measurements in a Novel deceleration Parametrization: Fundamental Equations of the FLRW Model

 \section{Fundamental Equations of the FLRW Model}

-In this section, we delve into the foundational equations of the spatially flat, homogeneous, and isotropic FLRW (Friedmann-Lemaître-Robertson-Walker) universe.
+In this section, we delve into the foundational equations of the spatially flat, homogeneous, and isotropic FLRW (Friedmann-Lema\^itre-Robertson-Walker (FLRW) ) universe.
 This model serves as a cornerstone in our exploration of the cosmos.
 We embark on our journey by embracing the line element that characterizes the very fabric of space and time:

 Here, $a(t)$ unfurls itself as the scale factor, a pivotal entity shaping the evolution of our cosmic theater.
 Within this cosmic arena, the energy-momentum tensor of the fluid orchestrates the intricate dance of matter and energy.
 It assumes the form: